 (ii) the purpose for which the information is to be disclosed cannot be achieved by providing information that is not personal information; and

-(iii) it is impracticable or impossible to obtain the consent of the individual to whom the information relates.
+(iii) it is impracticable to obtain the consent of the individual to whom the information relates.

 (3) In addition to the requirements of subregulation (2), the Department CEO must not disclose health information under section 216 for the purpose of health related research unless the research has been approved by an HREC.

-[Regulation 3 amended in Gazette 10 Aug 2018 p.
-2862.]
+[Regulation 3 amended: Gazette 10 Aug 2018 p.
+2863 (disallowed: Gazette 6 Nov 2018 p.
+4406).]

 4. Disclosure of information by health service provider (s.
 217)